sunderee/diskurs/README.md

 Through doing so, we are looking at possibly the first united thesaurus for the three major languages in the Balkan area: Slovenian, Croatian and Serbian.
 Coupled with examples of word usages, the application provides a ubiquitous medium for students and experts alike who are looking at related phrases either to enrich their writing or to deduce the meaning of a word through checking the similar phrases (which is how sites like Wiktionary usually work).

-## Usage

-The application, right now, is in the earliest stages of development.
-This section will get populated once I'm satisfied with the version 0.0.1 and before we move on to 0.0.2 (and public beta, of course).

 ## License

 The application is closed-source, but this will change in the future.
 The reason why I am licensing it under a proprietary license is to protect the intellectual property until it's suitable for release to the public.